Double Vision

 He disregarded his own reflection.

 The shouting started up again in the next-door apartment, impolitely interrupting his self-obsessed thoughts.
-He grabbed his jacket and stormed out the front door, pissed off at his neighbour for the very first time.
+He grabbed his jacket and stormed out the front door, angry at his neighbour for the very first time.
 The woman next door was coming out of their apartment with tears on her face at the same time, they almost bumped into each other.
-Will immediately snapped out of his headspace.
-He wanted to tell her not to cry, and to ask what was wrong with the bloke, but he stumbled over his words.
+Lim immediately snapped out of his headspace.
+He wanted to ask if she needed help, and ask what was wrong with the bloke, but he stumbled over his words.
 He gave up trying to say anything and opened the stairway door for her instead.
 She snuck through quickly, leaving him alone and deeply moved by her situation.
-His own anger and obsession abated, he put on his jacket against the cold night air and went back in to work.
+His own anger and obsession abated, he put on his jacket against the cold night air and went back to work.

 That night, The Double wasn’t there.
-Will looked for him without trying to draw attention to himself, he even asked Sandra if she had seen him and she just shrugged and kept reading the paper.
+Lim looked for him without trying to draw attention to himself, he even asked Sandra in the break room if she had seen him but she ignored him and kept reading the paper.

 The next shift passed the same; no Double.
 He cracked a joke with the waitress...

-The next shift was the same, he even chimed in a bit with the old Italian guys…
+The next shift was the same, he chimed in a bit with the old Italian guys…

 The bags under his eyes reduced a little, he felt like his reflection almost had a healthy glow.
 He wet the comb and styled his hair back before leaving for work the next evening, and even tried giving his reflection a little smile (though that felt a bit silly).